It’s Men’s Sexual Health Week!

 What foods are good for the testicles?

-Foods that promote testicle health include those that contain antioxidants that protect the sperm from oxidative damage, as well as foods that play a role in healthy erections or testosterone production.
+The right foods that promote testicle health include those that contain antioxidants that protect the sperm from oxidative damage, as well as foods that play a role in healthy erections or testosterone production.
 These foods include:

-• Fatty fish like salmon
+Fatty fish like salmon

-What foods are bad for the testicles?
+What is a bad diet for the testicles?

 Men can also consider avoiding coffee and pork products since both of these contain a mold toxin known as ochratoxin A, which is linked to testicular cancer.
-Whole grains also contain this toxin, but it’s found at especially high levels in coffee.
+Grains also contain this toxin, but it’s found at especially high levels in coffee.
 One study of cereal grains and coffee imported into the U.S. found the toxin in 69% of roasted coffee samples and 15% of wheat samples.

 What habits should I avoid to keep my testicles healthy?